Linaro/lava/doc/v2/first-installation.rst

 LAVA controls the DUT using a serial connection, except for emulated devices like QEMU.

+LAVA can support :ref:multiple serial connections <connections> per DUT.
+The recommended method for creating a serial connection is to use :ref:ser2net to provide a connection using the telnet client.
+This allows simple and clean disconnection and allows LAVA to use the connection over the network.
+Other tools (conmux, minicom) have been tried but showed reliability problems when used at scale.
+LAVA is not able to directly access a device node.

+.. seealso:: :ref:growing_your_lab` and :ref:`serial_console_support`
+   for information about hardware.

+`ser2net` is the recommendation based on several million test jobs.

 .. seealso:: :ref:`serial_console_support` for information about hardware.

 .. caution:: Make sure your serial connection configuration is :ref:`backed up